agile-flight/vid2srt/README.md

 A tool to convert video files to subtitle files (SRT format) using speech recognition.

-> **Note**: This project is actively maintained and regularly updated with new features.

 ## Features

 - **Local Transcription**: Uses faster-whisper for offline speech recognition